apache/incubator-ponymail-foal/server/README.md

 This backend should not yet be used for private email archives unless restricted behind some form of external/parent authentication mechanism.

+Note that replying via the UI is not yet supported, nor are logins.

 ## How to run:
 - Install the Pony Mail service through `tools/setup.py` first.